-Now, the person can’t get a renewal, thus resorting to “black market medication.”
-Drugs like Oxycontin, Percocet, and Fentanyl are readily available on the street and on the Web.
+The person can’t get a renewal, thus resorting to “black market medication.”
+Drugs like Oxycontin, Percocet, and Fentanyl are readily available on the street and the Web.

 Another example is someone facing a difficult life situation or an unwanted condition.
 It can be as simple as boredom or the inability to feel comfortable in social situations.
 There are as many circumstances as there are people abusing substances.
 The person lacking the proper skills to deal with this state of affairs will stay in this ever-present condition.

 As we all want to be happy, a person will seek relief.
-Alcohol and drugs do this, and most people will use either or both.
+Alcohol and drugs do this, and most people use either or both.
 Being numbing agents, they numb out the source of the discomfort.
 At least for the time that the substance creates the desired effect.
 Once it dissipates, the person needs more and higher dosages to get the same relief.
-Thus, we have the start of dependency or addiction.
+Thus, we have the start of substance misuse disorder.